-Whether you’re making up or breaking up, it is important to understand the effect marriage, divorce or separation can have on your will.
+Whether it's the start of a relationship or the end, it is important to understand the effect marriage, divorce or separation can have on your Will.

-Just like your relationship status on Facebook, your will should reflect any significant relationship changes.
-Such changes can include marriage, entering a de facto relationship, divorce or separation.
+Your Will should reflect any significant relationship changes - these changes can include marriage, entering a de facto relationship, divorce or separation.

-Rather than leave these matters to the court to unravel, it’s better to make a new will after your divorce to ensure your intentions concerning your former spouse are clear.
+Rather than leave these cases to the court to unravel, it’s better to make a new Will after your divorce to ensure your intentions concerning your former spouse are clear.

 Where to go from here